Helping quiet children

 Where can I get help?

-If you are worried that your child may have selective mutism, you should talk to your child’s school or nursery.
-It is helpful to make a plan together to support your child and discuss ways to help them.
-If your child needs more support, your school or GP can help guide you about how to make a referral.
+If you are worried that a child may have selective mutism, arrange to speak with the child’s family to find out more about how they communicate at home.
+It is helpful to make a plan together to support the child and discuss ways to help them.
+If the child needs more support, it may be helpful to make a referral.
 In some areas children are supported by the speech and language therapy service.
 In other areas they are referred to Child and Adolescent Mental Health Services (CAMHS) or an educational psychologist.
 This link has a guide about where to get help.

 What can I do to help?